Mark T. Smith: Career

 In 2008, the United States Olympic Committee commissioned Smith to create a dragon painting for the Beijing Summer Olympics, which was displayed in the Olympic Village.

 In 2009, Smith was selected as the first artist to participate in "Paint on Pink," an initiative repurposing materials from Brad Pitt’s Make It Right Foundation New Orleans project.
 The sale of his artwork supported post-Hurricane Katrina recovery efforts.
 During this time, Smith also expanded his work into sculpture, producing numerous pieces in steel and a series of editioned works reproduced in Parian.
 His work was exhibited at major art fairs across the United States, including Art Chicago, Art Miami, and Palm Beach Contemporary.

 Smith stopped exhibiting publicly between 2014 and 2023, maintaining a private studio practice throughout that period.
 In 2023, he returned to full-time creative work and is scheduled to have his first solo exhibition in Orlando at Mills Gallery in May 2025.

-Interest in Smith’s Taco Bell paintings has surged in recent years, with a growing cult following.
-The artwork continues to be stolen from remaining locations where it is still displayed and has been recreated in the Metaverse.

-Teaching and Lecturing
+Teaching and lecturing

 Smith has contributed to academia throughout his career.
 He taught at Parsons School of Design for eleven years and at Pratt Institute for two years.
 Additionally, he has lectured at institutions such as the University of the Arts, Vanderbilt University, the University of Delaware, the Cleveland Institute of Art, and the Savannah College of Art and Design (SCAD).

 Influences and style

-Smith’s artistic style has been compared to Jean-Michel Basquiat and Willem de Kooning.
+Smith's artistic style has been compared to Jean-Michel Basquiat and Willem de Kooning.
 His work integrates elements of graffiti art, hip-hop culture, and advertising.
 His Taco Bell paintings, in particular, were a homage to Maxfield Parrish.